Supporting Students’ Learning and Wellbeing

 The school is designated as an 'Accessible School' for students with a physical disability.
 This means that all areas of the school can be reached by lifts, making it possible for students to access specialised subject facilities.
 In addition to several rooms for small group and one to one work, the department has a therapy room and hygiene suite to cater for the needs of our physically disabled students.
 Staff undergo regular training in order to support the students’ needs.
 We ensure that all children are included in both curricular and extra-curricular activities including educational trips and visits.

 Students with low literacy levels may be taken out of Modern Foreign Languages lessons to work on a literacy programme.
 We use a programme called Corrective Reading and students do three lessons of this a week.
 It works on decoding, comprehension, reading speed and includes written work each session.
 Students do this for the whole of Year 7.
-Some students attend reading sessions either during tutor time or break time, while others are given 1 to 1 support in English lessons to accelerate progress.
-There is also the opportunity to use one lesson a week to do some pre-learning for maths.
+Other students attend reading sessions either during tutor time or break time, while others are given 1 to 1 support in English lessons to accelerate progress.

-In Year 9 some students may continue to work with the Student Hub instead of doing MFL lessons.
+In Years 8 and 9 some students may continue to work with the Student Hub instead of doing MFL lessons.
 Depending on the students we combine literacy, numeracy, science, learning about the brain and how we best learn and study skills to meet the needs of these students during their three lessons a week.

 Year 10 and 11